brian14708/wh-briefings/presidential-actions/2021-03/2021-03-05-notice-on-the-continuation-of-the-national-emergency-with-respect-to-iran.md

 modified_time: 2021-03-05 17:50:14-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/03/05/notice-on-the-continuation-of-the-national-emergency-with-respect-to-iran/
 published_time: 2021-03-05 17:50:13-05:00
-title: Notice on the Continuation of the National Emergency with Respect to Iran
+title: "Notice on the Continuation of the National Emergency with Respect to\_Iran"
 ---

 NOTICE